harcokuppens/DOMjudgeDockerCompose/README.md

 night.
 If you then make sure your backup software backups the `data` folder then you can always restore from backup.

+Credits to Simon Oosthoek for creating the original version of the `bin/dump-mariadb-in-data-folder` script.

 # Background information

 ## REST interface